Use the following links to download the:

-Government agencies (federal, state, local, and special districts) and certain nonprofit organizations are eligible for funding.
+Government agencies (federal, state, local, and special districts), federally-recognized tribes, and certain nonprofit organizations are eligible for funding.
 Eligible nonprofit organizations must exist under the provisions of Section 501(c)(3) of the Internal Revenue Code.
 Eligibility of nonprofit organizations is defined by whether an organization’s articles of incorporation (and IRS letter) demonstrate that the organization’s purposes are consistent with Division 21 of the Public Resources Code, the Coastal Conservancy’s enabling legislation.

 The Coastal Conservancy may fund property acquisition and project planning, design, and/or construction in accordance with Division 21 of the Public Resources Code.
 Projects should meet the goals and objectives in the Conservancy’s Strategic Plan, and be consistent with the purposes of the funding source, typically bond funds.
 In addition, project applications should provide information that will enable consideration of any applicable criteria specified in the Project Selection Criteria and Guidelines established by the Conservancy’s board.
 Regional planning, research, monitoring, and assessments will generally be considered only when directly tied to the furtherance of on-the-ground projects.

 The Coastal Conservancy encourages all applicants to consider using the California Conservation Corps for construction projects.
 Applications for Prop 1 funding for restoration and ecosystem protection projects must include a completed Corps Consultation Review form.